KhronosGroup/Vulkan-ValidationLayers/docs/khronos_validation_layer.md

 ## Layer Controls
 Layer behavior is controlled through either a layer settings file or an extension.
 The layer settings file allows a user to control various layer features and behaviors by providing easily modifiable settings.
-The Vulkan Validation Features extension provides layer controls, while the Vulkan Debug Utils extension profides methods of accessing and controlling feedback from the layers:
+The Vulkan Validation Features extension provides layer controls, while the Vulkan Debug Utils extension provides methods of accessing and controlling feedback from the layers:

 | Extension                 | Description                       |